 Lorenz Nigst is an Arabist with an interest in Islamic religious thought.
 He graduated from the University of Vienna (Austria) with an MA thesis on the ascetic thought in Abu al-ʿAlaʾ al-Maʿarri’s Luzumiyyat.
 The thesis for his PhD degree, likewise obtained from the University of Vienna, focused on Ibn Taymiyya’s understanding of the awliyaʾ Allah and was entitled ‘Legitime Nähe: Ibn Taymīyas theoretisches Konstrukt von den awliyāʾ Allāh’.
 Before joining KITAB, he was a postdoctoral researcher at the Austrian Academy of Sciences in a project focusing on the contemporary Druze discourse on reincarnation.
 He is responsible for the management of the KITAB corpus.
 At KITAB, he is especially interested in book relations and premodern terminology related to auctorial practices.

 Masoumeh Seydi is KITAB’s Digital Lead.
-While completing her PhD, at the Institute of Informatics, University of Leipzig, she has been working, since 2015, in a DH group, focusing on various computational methods to retrieve, analyze, and visualize geographical descriptions of premodern Arabic sources.
-She has been applying methods to annotate and extract various descriptive informations, such as route networks and hierarchical divisions of a pre-modern society, and introducing models and visualizations for the geographical entities, comparative view of different descriptions, locating unknown places based on the contextual information.
-She is involved in various projects, including al-Ṯurayyā, a gazetteer of the classical Islamic world, and Exploratorium which offers an exploratory insight into groups of individuals from the “History of Islām” (Taʾrikh al-islam) of al-Ḏahabī who share common ‘descriptors’.
+She holds a PhD in Computer Sciences from University of Leipzig.
+She has been working, since 2015, in a DH group, focusing on various computational methods to retrieve, analyse, and visualise geographical descriptions of premodern Arabic sources.
+She has been applying methods to annotate and extract various descriptive information, such as route networks and hierarchical divisions of a pre-modern society, and introducing models and visualisations for the geographical entities, comparative view of different descriptions, locating unknown places based on the contextual information.
+She was involved in various projects, including al-Ṯurayyā, a gazetteer of the classical Islamic world, and Exploratorium which offers an exploratory insight into groups of individuals from the “History of Islām” (Taʾrikh al-islam) of al-Ḏahabī who share common ‘descriptors’.
 In KITAB, she is responsible for the technical solutions and developments of the project, including managing and maintaining the data, development of the OpenITI corpus, and related tools for using, analyzing and visualizing the data and the corpus.

 Ryan Muther is a PhD student in the Computer Science program at Northeastern University advised by Professor David Smith.
 He is interested in applying techniques from natural language processing to archival data to address questions in disciplines outside of computer science.
 Prior to joining the PhD program in 2016, he earned his Bachelor of Science degree from Union College in Computer Science and History.
 While working with David Smith, Ryan has worked on applying and improving text reuse analysis algorithms to a variety of domains, ranging from modeling editing in US Congressional bills to tracking the spread of news in a multilingual corpus of 19th centurynewspapers.
 His work with Congressional bills was written up as Charting the Changes: Modeling Edits in the Lawmaking Process and presented at the 2017 PoliInformatics workshop in Seattle, WA.For the Kitab project, Ryan is working on developing improved models of text reuse that will help the humanists on the team more easily find and understand how Ibn Ishaq’s work was reused and modified by later authors.
 In terms of broader goals, he would like to better understand how to integrate domain knowledge from experts to build better models of historical linguistic phenomena from archival data.